 How to Increase Your Score Before Getting a Mortgage Loan — Get tips on increasing your credit score if you are planning on buying a home in the next 12 months.
 Start early and clean up your credit before you apply for a mortgage loan.

 How Rapid Rescore Works — Learn how mortgage brokers use rapid rescore to quickly increase credit scores to close loans for their customers.
 Will this help you when buying your next home?

 How to Minimize the Impact of a Short Sale on Your Score — Maybe you have no choice but to go through a short sale but, at the very least, minimize the damage to your credit score.

 How to Build Up Your Business Credit Score — If you own a business, it is a good idea to check your business credit reports and your business credit score.
 Learn the advantages to building up this credit score and how to do it.

 Credit Scoring Models — FICO, VantageScore, and Other Scoring Models

-- Why the FICO Score Reigns Supreme — When you hear a credit score, the first thing that comes to mind is a FICO score.
-Learn why this score is the one most lenders use to determine credit worthiness.
+Why FICO Score Reigns Supreme — When we think about our credit score, for most of us, it's the FICO Score that first comes to mind.
+And with good reason.
+Learn why this score is the one most lenders use to determine creditworthiness.

-- FICO vs VantageScore - Which One is Better? - We have outlined the pros and cons of FICO vs VantageScore credit scoring models.
-You can decide which one you feel is better.
+FICO vs VantageScore — Learn the pros and cons of FICO vs VantageScore credit scoring models.
+Which one is better?
+It depends on you.

-- Do You Have an Insurance Score? - Your insurance credit score will determine your insurance rates and can detect possible insurance fraud.
+Understanding Your Insurance Score — Your insurance credit score can determine your insurance rates and detect possible insurance fraud.

-- Social Media Credit Scoring - This relatively new method of credit scoring seems to be picking up steam.
+How Social Media Credit Scoring Works — This relatively new method of credit scoring seems to be picking up steam.
 See the pros and cons of this scoring method.

-- Are Credit Score Alternatives Gaining Ground? - Lenders are starting to use other ways to determine credit worthiness besides just a FICO score.
+The Growth of Credit Score Alternatives — Though FICO Score is still preferred among most lenders, many are starting to use other ways to determine credit worthiness.
 Are these methods really taking off?